anishLearnsToCode/ml-workshop-wac-3/README.md

 and you are most welcome to contribute to the repository solutions to unsolved problems or solutions in more languages (aka Python).

-You can also try questions on [Leet Code](https://leetcode.com/) and have a look at the [solutions repository](https://github.com/anishLearnsToCode/leetcode-algorithms) and are most welcome to contribute just as above 😀
+You can also try questions on [LeetCode](https://leetcode.com/) and have a look at the [solutions repository](https://github.com/anishLearnsToCode/leetcode-algorithms) and are most welcome to contribute just as above 😀